fschuett/moodle-enrol_oss/README.md

 Changelog
 ---------
-2023-10-25 compatibility with php 8.0 and ldap servers without wildcard search 2021-02-26 ignore whitespace around cohort names in idnumber list 2021-01-26 fix ccteacher context levels
+2024-08-03 fix: cohort names are case sensitive and need to be 2023-10-25 compatibility with php 8.0 and ldap servers without wildcard search 2021-02-26 ignore whitespace around cohort names in idnumber list 2021-01-26 fix ccteacher context levels